Depreciation and Reserve Bcom Notes

 Meaning of Secret Reserve

 Sometimes, a company creates a reserve which is not shown in the balance sheet.
 Such a reserve is called a Secret Reserve.
 It has been defined as “any reserve which is not apparent on the face of the balance sheet.”
 This is also called ‘Hidden Reserve’ Internal Reserve’ or ‘Inner Reserve’.
 When secret reserves exist, the financial position of the company is actually better than what it would appear from the balance sheet.
-The existence of such a reserve may be found only by a close and intelligent scrutiny of the company’s accounts.
+(Depreciation and Reserve Bcom Notes) The existence of such a reserve may be found only by a close and intelligent scrutiny of the company’s accounts.
 Secret reserve is not created by joint stock companies except banking companies, insurance companies and those companies into financial business.

 Secret reserve is created by showing assets at lower value than their real value and liabilities at higher value than their real value.